-If we make changes to any of the drugs you take, talk with your prescriber about the options that would work best for you, including changing to a different drug to treat your condition, or asking for a coverage decision to satisfy any new restrictions on the drug you take.
-You or your prescriber can ask us for an exception to continue covering the drug or version of the drug you take.
+If we make any of these changes to any of the drugs you take, talk with your prescriber about the options that would work best for you, including changing to a different drug to treat your condition, or ask for a coverage decision to satisfy any new restrictions on the drug you're taking.
+You or your prescriber can ask us for an exception to continue covering the drug or version of the drug you have been taking.
 For more information on how to ask for a coverage decision, including an exception, go to Chapter 9.